Nairobi: Outering road lead On road accidents

-The Outering Road in Nairobi, Kenya, has been declared the most deadly when it comes to road accidents.
+According to recent reports, the Outering Road located in Nairobi, Kenya, has been identified as the most dangerous road in terms of traffic accidents.

 Statistics from the National Transport and Safety Authority (NTSA) state that the road has registered 37 accidents between January and October 31.

 Outering Road is followed closely by Thika Road with 34 and Waiyaki Way 21.